MonashSmartStructures/ospgrillage/docs/source/rst/Examples.rst

 with different parameters for its grillage object i.e. ``create_grillage()``.
 This time we have varied span to 10 m, and edge skew angles - left edge is 42 degrees, right edge is 0 degrees (orthogonal).

+The following portion of the code is altered which then produces a grillage model with mesh as shown in Figure 4:

 .. code-block:: python